jmau949/acorn-pups-firmware/README.md

 ## 🎯 What This Project Does

 The ESP32 device starts up and checks if it knows how to connect to WiFi.
 If not, it becomes a Bluetooth device that mobile apps can connect to.
-The mobile app sends WiFi network credentials via Bluetooth, the ESP32 stores them permanently, connects to WiFi, and then turns off Bluetooth since it's no longer needed.
+The mobile app sends enhanced WiFi provisioning data (network credentials, authentication token, device name, and user preferences) via Bluetooth, the ESP32 stores them permanently, connects to WiFi, registers with the backend using the auth token, and then turns off Bluetooth since it's no longer needed.

 ## 🏗️ System Architecture

 ```
 Mobile App (phone/tablet)
-    ↓ (Bluetooth LE)
+    ↓ (Enhanced BLE Data: WiFi + Auth Token + Device Info)
-ESP32 BLE Server → WiFi Storage (NVS Flash) → WiFi Connection → Internet
+ESP32 BLE Server → WiFi Storage (NVS Flash) → WiFi Connection → Device Registration → Internet
-    ↑                                              ↓
+    ↑                                              ↓                    ↓
-LED Controller ←―――――――――――――――――――――――――――――――――――――┘
+LED Controller ←―――――――――――――――――――――――――――――――――――――――――――――――――――――――――┘
 ```

 ## 📁 Project Structure